-INUIT SPECIAL CONSTABLES
+Roles of Inuit Special Constables

-The capacity of RCMP to communicate with Inuit and to survive in Arctic conditions required help from Inuit, as employees and simply as neighbours providing support in times of need.
+The capacity of RCMP to communicate with Inuit and to survive in Arctic conditions required help from Inuit, both as employees and simply as neighbours providing support in times of need.
 All regular police detachments were staffed by at least one Inuk employee, normally serving with his wife and children.
-Beginning in 1936 and continuing iii Qimmiit means Inuit sled dogs (singular version of the Inuktitut word is qimmiq).

-RCMP Officer Mort Doyle and Special Constable (RCMP) Joanasie Arreak, who was an interpreter, navigator and guide with numerous responsibilities for the RCMP at multiple detachments in the Qikiqtani Region for about 20 years.
-Credit: RCMP photographs provided to the QTC, Image 070112-HZ-0138.

-until at least 1970, patrol reports submitted to Ottawa officially referred to Inuit staff as "special constables", an official rank and employment status within the RCMP.32 Since RCMP received no special training on northern survival, navigation, or travelling, they were entirely reliant on Inuit special constables who hunted food for gimmiit, built shelters, navigated and translated.
-Inuit special constables also maintained equipment and did chores around the detachment, and their families often offered valuable assistance to the RCMP without compensation.33 Women and children would make and mend the trail clothing, do household chores, and prepare meals.
+Beginning in 1936 and continuing until at least 1970, patrol reports submitted to Ottawa officially referred to Inuit staff as "special constables," an official rank and employment status within the RCMP.
+Men sent north with the RCMP often received no special training on northern survival, navigation, or travelling; on patrol, they were entirely reliant on Inuit special constables who hunted food for qimmiit, built iglus, navigated, and translated.
+An officer is quoted in Policing the Baffin Region as stating, "There was nothing in the manual about how to use a dog sled.
+I learned from the special constable.
+He did all the travelling with me ...
+It was a rare occasion when we travelled by ourselves."
+Inuit special constables also maintained equipment and did chores around the detachment.
+The families of the Inuit special constables also offered considerable and invaluable assistance to the RCMP, often without compensation.
+Women would make and mend the trail clothing, do household chores, and prepare meals.

+Children were expected to help with the detachment chores.
 Inuit special constables were usually compensated with a salary, although some reports indicate that some Inuit were given accommodations and rations instead.
-By the 1960s, they were finally provided with housing that was of the same standard as the quarters provided to regular members, and at the same cost.34 you have to trust these guys explicitly, because you are putting your life in their hands.
-One accident at 45 below; if he can't make an igloo, you are dead in the water. ...
-He was the guy you could trust.
-He would whip up these igloos and we would sort of watch with amazement.
+By the 1960s, they were provided with housing that was of the same standard as the quarters provided to regular members, and at the same cost.

 Testimonies to the QTC by RCMP and Inuit special constables described roles and relationships between RCMP and Inuit special constables.

-A former RCMP officer interviewed for the film Qimmit: A Clash of Two Truths explained that:
+A former RCMP officer interviewed for the film Qimmit: Clash of Two Truths explained: